rapid7/vm-console-client-ruby/docs/TagApi.md

 api_instance = Rapid7VmConsole::TagApi.new

 opts = {
-  param0: Rapid7VmConsole::Tag.new # Tag | The details of the tag.
+  tag: Rapid7VmConsole::Tag.new # Tag | The details of the tag.
 }

 begin